-On June 16, 2008, we announced that we initiated our Phase 3 clinical program for our novel analgesic and anti-inflammatory topical cream, Ketotransdel[TM], which contains ketoprofen and on September 22, 2008 we announced the enrollment of our first patient.
-The first Phase 3 study will consist of a randomized, double-blind, placebo controlled trial to evaluate the efficacy and safety of Ketotransdel[TM] in acute soft tissue injuries of the upper and lower extremities over a one week treatment period with a one week post-treatment follow-up for safety.
-The multi-center trial will be conducted at approximately 25 to 35 sites, mainly in the United States and potentially in Canada, and will enroll approximately 350 patients, randomized 1:1 ratio Ketotransdel[TM] (active) versus placebo vehicle (identical to active without the drug ketoprofen).
+On June 16, 2008, we announced that we initiated our Phase 3 clinical program for our novel analgesic and anti-inflammatory topical cream, Ketotransdel[®], which contains ketoprofen and on September 22, 2008, we announced the enrollment of our first patient.
+The first Phase 3 study consists of a randomized, double-blind, placebo controlled trial to evaluate the efficacy and safety of Ketotransdel[®] in acute soft tissue injuries of the upper and lower extremities over a one week treatment period with a one week post-treatment follow-up for safety.
+The multi-center trial will be conducted at approximately 30 sites in the United States and will enroll approximately 350 patients, randomized 1:1 ratio Ketotransdel (active) versus placebo vehicle (identical to active without the drug ketoprofen).
 The primary efficacy endpoint is the difference in the change of baseline of pain during normal activity for the past 24 hours from measurement at the Day 3 clinical visit between active and placebo measured by using the Visual Analogue Scale (VAS), a well known and validated instrument for pain measurement.
 Secondary endpoints include safety assessments and other efficacy parameters measured by VAS.
-As of October 31, 2008, we have initiated three study sites for this Phase 3 study.
-We would anticipate reporting top-line results in the second half of 2009.
+As of May 1, 2009, we have initiated 30 study sites for this Phase 3 study and approximately 80% of the patients have been enrolled.
+We anticipate reporting top-line results in the second half of 2009.
 In addition, as required by the FDA, we will be initiating a second Phase 3 clinical study in acute musculoskeletal pain, potentially for the treatment of acute flare in osteoarthritis patients.
-We are currently assessing the design and timing of this additional study that will support the registration of Ketotransdel[TM] in the United States.
+We are currently assessing the design and timing of this additional study that will support the registration of Ketotransdel[®] in the United States.
+If and when the FDA approves Ketotransdel[®] for treatment of acute pain, we intend to pursue FDA approval of Ketotransdel[®] for other indications, such as osteoarthritis.
+Furthermore, we are either in or pursuing discussions with U.S. and foreign based potential partners with operations th